Textile artist Judith Scott: Uncovering innate talent

 Birth and Separation

 Born in 1943 into a middle-class family in Cincinnati, Ohio, Joyce Scott was a healthy baby.
 There was no reason not to assume that she would lead anything other than a ‘normal’ life.
-In fact, her life has been extraordinary, partly due to the fact that her twin sister, Judith was born with the extra chromosome carried by sufferers of Down syndrome.
+In fact, her life has been extraordinary, partly due to the fact that her twin sister, Judith was born with an extra chromosome.

 In 2011, speaking on the BBC Culture show, Joyce explained how she and her sister were inseparable in the early years; ‘We played in the same space, slept in the same bed, we did absolutely everything together”.
 Their three brothers provided little distraction from each other’s company.
 They would while away the hours in what seemed like an idyllic existence; inventing games, digging in the sandbox and holding make-believe tea-parties.

 But as the years passed, differences in their development began to manifest.
-Whilst Joyce began speaking, Judith could produce little more than babble.
-All around assumed Judith was irreparably retarded.
+When Joyce began speaking, Judith didn’t.
 It wasn’t until many years later that the reason for this inability to find a voice would be diagnosed; Judith had been left profoundly deaf by a bout of Scarlet fever in infancy.

 In the Autumn of 1950, when the twins were 7 and a half years old, Joyce woke to find her sister gone.
 In the months that followed her parents descended into a state of guilt-ridden depression and despair, but nobody felt the loss more profoundly than Joyce.
 It was as if one half of herself had been abruptly ripped away, leaving her bereft, lonely and with an irrevocable sense of emptiness.
 Indeed, the remainder of her childhood became a quest to fill the void left by her sister’s absence.